 Michigan’s Upper Thumb Leads in Renewable Energy

-- Michigan’s Upper Thumb currently has 472 operating turbines or 44% of total operating in the state.
+Michigan’s Thumb currently has 758 operating turbines producing 1368 MW of electricity.
+68% of the total operating in the state.

-- The Upper Thumb region also hosts a high-capacity, 140-mile electric transmission line.
+The Upper Thumb region hosts a high-capacity, 140-mile electric transmission line.
 This project is called the Thumb Loop, capable of carrying electricity or up to 2,800 wind turbines.
 2

 Michigan Wind Energy Operational Stats

 As of 2019, Michigan has a total of 1,107 operational turbines producing 1,925 MW.
 Plans underway show a total of 1,224 turbines with 2,481 MW operational in 2020.